Antonlovesdnb/Antonlovesdnb.github.io/index.md

 ### Excel 4 Macros

-[Outflank](https://www.outflank.nl/) publishes tons of next-level macro techniques regularly, let's take a look at the [following](https://github.com/outflanknl/Scripts/blob/master/ShellcodeToJScript.js) script which is a Proof of Concept which uses Excel 4 Macros to load Shellcode via JScript.
+[Outflank](https://www.outflank.nl/) publishes tons of next-level macro techniques regularly, let's take a look at the [following](https://github.com/outflanknl/Scripts/blob/master/ShellcodeToJScript.js) script which is a Proof of Concept which uses COM to generated an Excel 4 Macro to load Shellcode via JScript.

 A few things stand out as abnormal using this technique, using the data we have already in our Sysmon config, we can see: